OpenComs/device_abp1/docs.md

  - Two 3.5mm jack (headphones + electret microphone)
  - 16 Leds for the front panel indicator

-To facilitate the making of this beltpack, it is composed of 4 individual PCBs:
+To facilitate the building process of this beltpack, it is composed of 4 individual PCBs:

   - Front panel
     - Holes for the buttons, volume and sidetone
-    - 16 Rear facing LEDs (WS2812B-**4020**)
+    - 16 Side facing LEDs (WS2812B-**4020**)
-    - Pads for an inverted potentiometer for the sidetone
+    - Pads for a potentiometer placed up-side-down for the sidetone
   - Back panel
-    - Holes for the XLR connectors
+    - Holes for the 2 XLR connectors
-    - Holes for the 3.5mm jacks
+    - Holes for the 2 3.5mm jacks
     - Holes for the two mounting screw
   - Back panel jack board
     - Simple board to hold the two jacks at a right angle

+As the digital side fully control the talk, mute and call signals, this intercom also supports RMK (remote-mic-kill) provided that the off pulse is long enought to reset the microcontroller.

 ## PCB & Schematics
 ### Main PCB